What does CPD mean to you? Do you consider CPD to be short-hand for post-qualification technical update courses?

 - Workshops with your peers

 And just to be clear.
-My weekly Magic of Success emails, my blog posts, Successful Practice Programme, mentoring sessions and meetings of The Inner Circle all constitute qualifying CPD.
+My weekly Magic of Success emails, my blog posts, Successful Practice Programme and my mentoring sessions (on and offline) all constitute qualifying CPD.
 Each contributes to my objectives of helping accountants to continue their professional development.
 You know.
-CPD 😉
+CPD. 😉